8 Ways to Create a First Class Social Media Strategy For the Travel Industry

 6. Listen to Your Community’s Travel Experiences

 People are constantly sharing their experiences from your destination, hotel, airport, aircraft or cruise ship on social media – so you need to be listening in order to be aware and ready to chime in with help.
 Chances are you’ve seen frustrated tweets or facebook updates in your network, complaining about the delay of a flight – the airlines that respond to these complaints with helpful information are regarded highly throughout social media.
-By listening for these conversations and helping in real-time – you will turn a negative situation into a winning customer experience, and develop strong, lifelong relationships with your customers – some will even become active advocates for your organization throughout the social space and beyond.
+By listening to these conversations and helping in real-time – you will turn a negative situation into a winning customer experience, and develop strong, lifelong relationships with your customers – some will even become active advocates for your organization throughout the social space and beyond.

-American Airlines not only informs and responds to customer questions on Twitter, but does so in a sincere and human approach.
+American Airlines not only informs and responds to customer questions on Twitter but does so in a sincere and human approach.

 7. Inject Some Fun Into Your Brand

-Traveling is fun and exciting, but for many people it’s just another day of work.
+Traveling is fun and exciting, but for many people, it’s just another day of work.
 Lots of travelers spend more time sitting in an airplane than sitting in an office, so for them hearing the same safety video three times a week can be pretty tedious.